LorenzoRappuoli/LorenzoRappuoli/README.md

 ## About Me
 - 🧑‍💻 BI & Data Specialist
-- 🎂 30 years old
+- 🎂 Born in 1993
-- 🏠 Living in Udine, a charming city in Friuli - Venezia Giulia, Italy
+- 🏠 Living in Italy
+- 🚀 Worked in Reply and EY as a Senior Data Consultant

 ## What I'm Up To
 - 📚 Currently working at BIP, a management consulting firm